 - White Box Alcohol Stove

 Canister stoves have two main components, a stove head and a pre-filled pressurized fuel canister that you can buy at many outdoor stores.
 Some models, like those from Jetboil, also have an integrated pot which is easily packable and burns very efficiently, letting you stretch your fuel on longer hikes.
 Unlike denatured alcohol, canister stove fuel burns very hot and can quickly bring two cups of water to a boil in 4-5 minutes.
 Canister stoves also have the ability to simmer a meal by regulating how much fuel is fed to the burner.

 Canister stoves are also much less susceptible to wind than alcohol stoves and can often be used without a windscreen because the gas inside them is released under pressure.
 The downside of using a canister stove is that they can be hard to resupply on long hikes because you can only buy them at outdoor stores that carry fuel canisters like an REI or EMS.
 The total burn time for a small canister is also about an hour or less, making it a more appropriate cook system for shorter hikes that are 5-6 days in duration or less.

-The Bottom Line: Canister stoves cook food quickly, can simmer meals, and are an excellent option for shorter trips or where it might be difficult to find a store that carries canister fuel.
+The Bottom Line: Canister stoves cook food quickly, many can simmer meals, and are an excellent option for shorter trips where you don’t have to worry about running out of fuel.

 Recommended Canister Stoves